drkgyoung/UK_Biobank_codelists/README.md

 * **gp\_\*\_pbcl_hba1c**: HbA1c tests from the Pathology Bounded Code List (PBCL).
 The PBCL defines codes used in electronic reporting from pathology labs to GPs.
 Patient biomarker measurements with these codes may be more reliable than measurements with non-PBCL codes, as the latter are more likely to have been inputted manually by a GP.
 General ‘glycosylated haemoglobin’ codes or HbA1 codes were excluded.
 See below note on implementation.
 * **gp\_\*\_hyperglycaemia**: codes for hyperglycaemia (does not include glucose blood/urine tests)
 * **gp\_\*\_diabetes_meds**: glucose-lowering medications (including insulin) plus glucagon.
 Note that 'actos ' includes a final space to prevent matching to medications containing lactose etc.
 * **gp\_\*\_blood_pressure_meds**: blood pressure medications (classes included: ACE-inhibitors, angiotensin receptor blockers, beta-blockers, calcium channel inhibitors, thiazide-like diuretics).
-Note that 'istin ' and 'univer ' includes a final space to prevent matching to medications containing histine, universal etc.
+Note that 'istin ', 'optil ' and 'univer ' include a final space to prevent matching to medications containing histine, universal etc.
 * **gp\_\*\_glucagon**: glucagon
 * **gp_\*\_test_strips**: glucose testing strips.
 See below note on implementation.